-Paper applications may be obtained from the PHA's office during normal business hours or by mail upon request.
-The PHA will also make paper applications available to community social service agencies while the waiting list is open to ensure wide distribution.
-The electronic version of the application will be available online, linked from the PHA's website.
+Paper applications may be obtained from HAWC's office during normal business hours or by mail upon request.
+HAWC will also make paper applications available to community social service agencies while the waiting list is open to ensure wide distribution.
+The electronic version of the application will be available online, linked from HAWC's website.
 The direct URL of the application, if available, will also be advertised.

-Completed paper applications must be returned to the PHA by mail or in person during normal business hours.
-Electronic applications must be completed online by the deadline determined and advertised by the PHA.
+Completed paper applications must be returned to HAWC by mail or in person during normal business hours.
+Electronic applications must be completed online by the deadline determined and advertised by HAWC.
 Special advocacy groups and community social service agencies may submit applications on behalf of their clients using the standard completion and submission methods available to the community at large.

-Applications must be complete in order to be accepted by the PHA for processing.
+Applications must be complete in order to be accepted by HAWC for processing.
 The electronic application will utilize an error checking process that will reject incomplete applications and notify applicants of missing information.
 The paper application will include instructions notifying applicants that incomplete applications cannot be processed.

-The PHA will retain one application per family.
+HAWC will retain one application per family.